TaniaBladier/WordNet2VerbNet_Mappings/README.md

 # WordNet2VerbNet_Mappings
-Mappings of wordnet senses to verbnet, scraped by me from https://verbs.colorado.edu/html_groupings/
+Mappings of WordNet senses to VerbNet, scraped by me from https://verbs.colorado.edu/html_groupings/

 The file containes mappings from WordNet 3.0 to VerbNet 3.3